harfangk/harfangk.github.io/_posts/2017-08-17-understanding-computation-review.md

 Finally, I want to share a beautiful piece of trolling the author throws at the readers.
 In the middle of the book, the author implements FizzBuzz using lamba calculus implemented only with Ruby's anonymous funtions.
-At the end of the chapter, the author gives a beautiful piece of a FizzBuzz program that spans over four pages.
+At the end of the chapter, the author gives a beautiful FizzBuzz program that spans over four pages.

 I want to note that, however, this is not some meaningless trolling.
-The author thoroughly demonstrates how to implement each part of this code, so if you actually read the book, you can discern some of the moving parts in the code.
-So this is rather a cheeky pat in the back by the author to the readers who followed him so far.
+The author thoroughly demonstrates how to implement each part of this code, so if you actually read the book, you can actually discern some of the moving parts in the code.
+So this is rather a cheeky pat in the back by the author to the readers who have followed him so far.

 You can copy the following code to a Ruby file and run it to see if it is actually a working FizzBuzz program.
-I put linebreaks within `fizzbuzz_program` to improve readability, so you should merge the lines into a single line to make it a valid Ruby code.

 Now enjoy the code: